 3. the business or commercial purposes for collecting or disclosing your personal information;

-4. the categories of third parties with whom we share your personal information;
+4. the categories of third parties with whom we disclose your personal information;

 5. the categories of personal information we have disclosed about you for a business purpose; and